• The set of all matrices is denoted by (or if the field is understood, or if ), or by is a vector space over where

 Rank

-• (d8.5.4)
+• (d8.5.4) The following are equal:

-• is the number of linearly independent rows
+• The number of linearly independent rows

-• is the number of linearly independent columns
+• The number of linearly independent columns

-• is the number of pivots in
+• The number of pivots in

 • (q8.5.4)